justinmahar/github-projectv2-csv-exporter/README.md

 - **⬇️ Export all GitHub project cards as a CSV.**
   - View your GitHub cards in your spreadsheet software of choice.
-- **🎛️ Filter issues by column and open/closed state.**
+- **🎛️ Filter issues by column and exclude closed issues.**
   - Only export cards in the columns you specify.
+Don't show closed issues.
 - **🚀 Easy to use**
   - Features a simple and easy to use web UI.
 Configure once.
-Click once.
+Click once to export.

 ## Installation